phplrt/lexer/README.md

 ### Multistate Lookaheads

-transition to different states with lukahed
+Transition to different states with lookahead

 ```php
 <?php